bazizi/bazizi.github.io/_posts/2022-12-29-enumerating-windows-processes-using-Rust.md

 - Rust
 ---

-Windows API documentation has an example for [Enumerating All Modules For a Process](https://learn.microsoft.com/en-us/windows/win32/psapi/enumerating-all-modules-for-a-process) using C++.
+Windows API documentation has an example for [Enumerating All Processes](https://learn.microsoft.com/en-us/windows/win32/psapi/enumerating-all-processes) using C++.
 As an exercise, I decided to implement the same functionality using Rust and the  [windows](https://docs.rs/crate/windows-sys/latest) crate.

 - Dependency on the [windows](https://docs.rs/crate/windows-sys/latest) crate and features are needed.
 I also used the `anyhow` crate for cleaner error handling, and the `log` and `env_logger` crates for logging: